Contributor: Allison Crews. Lesson ID: 13878

 This type of organization is patterned around the ways things are similar and the ways they differ.

-Sometimes, it is easier for readers to understand a topic if it is explained in relation to other adjacent ideas in order to see where or how it fits in with that prior knowledge.
+Sometimes, it is easier for readers to understand a topic if it is explained about other adjacent ideas to see where or how it fits in with that prior knowledge.

 Compare and contrast organization can also be helpful in decision-making writing with advantages and disadvantages.

-Example: A guide to selecting the right college that explores schools close to home and schools out of state in relation to each other.
+Example: A guide to selecting the right college that explores schools close to home and schools out of state about each other.

 Importance